5T33Z0/Clover-Crate/ACPI/README.md

 **IMPORTANT**

 - None of the `Generate` options are needed if a custom `SSDT-PM.aml` or `SSDT-PLUG` has been generated with ssdtPRGen or SSDTTime!
-- In order to get CPU Power Management working under macOS Ventura using Ivy Bridge CPUs, `XCPM` has to be force-enabled and the SSDT has to be regenerated with support for Plugin Type 1.
-You can [**follow my guide**](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI/Xtra_Enabling_XCPM_on_Ivy_Bridge_CPUs) to do so.
+- In order to get CPU Power Management working under macOS Ventura using Ivy Bridge CPUs, you either have to be force-enable `XCPM` or [re-enable ACPI CPU Power Management](https://github.com/5T33Z0/OC-Little-Translated/blob/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md#re-enabling-acpi-power-management-in-macos-ventura) (recommended).

 ### Min Multiplier